Raphfriend/USB2DB15/README.md

-<a href="https://ko-fi.com/s/b6c3d01043">Access our shop by clicking here or on the images. </a>
+<a href="https://ko-fi.com/s/b6c3d01043">Access our shop by clicking here or on the images below. </a>

 <p align="center">
 <a href="https://ko-fi.com/s/b6c3d01043">